What’s this about?

 During 2021-2022 I had my own amateur-night-out 4G backup (low cost, low data, low speed) using that GL-iNET 4G router (white – right image) feeding secondary Internet to my system on demand in case of Habland failure.

-SIMYO (Orange), HITS Mobile (Vodaphone) and other mobile company’s limits typically make even their most expensive offering unfeasible as a full replacement for broadband.
+SIMYO (Orange), HITS Mobile (Vodaphone) and other mobile company’s monthly data limits typically make even their most expensive offering unfeasible as a full replacement for broadband.

-Initially I positioning that (designed for mobile use) router high up externally but as it isn’t waterproof that wasn’t a long-term solution.
+Initially I positioning that GL-iNET router (designed for mobile use) high up externally but as it isn’t waterproof that wasn’t a long-term solution.

 In summary, my backup until May 2022 allowed only wireless connection from the above 4G router to my main router – hardly ideal… but things change with time – read on…